Kondou727/blogging-platform-api/README.md

 Practice project written in Go based on https://roadmap.sh/projects/blogging-platform-api.

-Do not use this as reference to how to structure a Go project.
+Do not use this as reference to structure a Go project.

 ## Installation